ifielder/ifielder/README.md

 # Isaiah Fielder

 <p>Hello!
 I currently work as the lead software developer for a health startup called Electronic Caregiver.
-When it comes to my job, I love building and thinking about solving complex problems and creating incredible experiences for users.
+When it comes to my job, I love building and thinking about solving complex problems and creating incredible user experiences.
 Outside of work, I'm all over the place.
-I'm really big into mental and physical fitness, ☕️, and solving mental health.
+I'm huge into mental and physical fitness, ☕️ and demystifying mental health.
 I currently live in Las Cruces, NM, with my beautiful wife and two cats.
-My favorite things to do are watching anime (check out <a href="https://anify.app">anify</a>) and learn new things about cryptocurrency, and digital assets 💪.
+My favorite things to do are watch anime (check out <a href="https://anify.app">anify</a>) and learn new things about cryptocurrency, and digital assets 💪.
 </p>

 <h3>🔋 Tech I use on the daily</h3>